MusicNU/warbler-documentation-website/src/pages/backend-documentation.md

     - Additional API + Lambda for parser_checker
     - Additional job status updates in Dynamo for PDFs and recordings
 - More API requests

+The complexity of implementing asynchronous design would outweigh the minor pros they come with.
+In addition, implementing asynchronous design through either polling or websockets would require this increased complexity.

 # DynamoDB Schema